Tribute to a Sussex Meadow

 Yew Trees, Kingley Vale National Nature Reserve

-Selected prints of my photographs can be purchased here.
+Selected prints of Matthew's photographs can be purchased here.

 An old Sussex hay meadow in high summer

-I was born in St. Albans, Hertfordshire in 1965 and now live in Wiston, West Sussex.
+Matthew J. Thomas born in St. Albans, Hertfordshire in 1965 and now lives in Wiston, West Sussex, UK.
+A qualified ecologist and self-taught photographer, he has spent thirty years exploring the wild places of Sussex.

 Please use this form is you would like to contact Matthew about any aspect of his photography.